Refunds and changing your ticket

 If you decide not to travel

-If you already have your tickets but change your plans for any reason, you can still ask for a refund: you may have to pay a £10 admin fee.
+If you already have your tickets but change your plans for any reason, you can still ask for a train ticket refund: you may have to pay a £10 admin fee.

-- If you bought online but you don't have an online account, or if you can't get to the ticket office where you bought your ticket, please fill in a refund form.
-Post this to the Freepost address listed on the form or take it to a station ticket office.
+- If you can't get to the ticket office where you bought your ticket, please fill in a refund form.
+Post this to the Freepost address listed on the form.
+Please be advised that due to the current Coronavirus situation, it is taking us longer than usual to process refunds submitted by post.

 Make sure you do this within 28 days of the date on your ticket.